Inland Revenue Authority

 You must include all roles held by the main signatory’s.
 In this example, that means:

-Trustee (for the trust you added, and manually typed in after the Director role)
+• Trustee (for the trust you added, which you manually type in after the Director role)

 What about Claire?